Verlobung im Traum: Act 1

+Act 2

 The Prince awakes from his afternoon siesta.
 He vaguely remembers proposing to a young woman earlier in the day, but Paul convinces him that it must have been a dream.
 The Prince, admitting to confusion, decides to leave town with Paul the following day.
 He goes to bid farewell to Maria and Zina, only to find the house filled with women—guests invited by Nastassja to witness the wedding ceremony.

 Embarrassed, the Prince confesses that he dreamt of proposing to Zina.
 Maria, furious, insists it was no dream.
 At last, Zina snaps: she tells the Prince he had been tricked into proposing, that her true love is Fedya, and she had agreed to the scheme only for the sake of money.
 The Prince, moved by her honesty, forgives her.
 As he departs, he gently asks Zina to forgive his presumption in believing she might want to marry him.

 Zina, now free, is overjoyed at the thought of being with Fedya—until a servant arrives with tragic news: Fedya has died.